Mugunthan24/kickstarter-analysis/README.md

 Conclusions that can be gathered from Outcomes Based on Goals is that the lower the fundraising goal, the more likely the campaign is to succeed.
 ### Limitations of Dataset
 Some limitations of the dataset are:
-- There are outliers that we cannot say for certain were entered incorrectly
+- There are outliers that we cannot say for certain were entered incorrectly so it may not be a good idea to remove them
--
+- the data is representative of a sample and not a population.
+The sample may not be representative
+- the original data set needed scrubbed (Unix Time Stamps converted to dates)
+- New columns needed to be created using existing data (Years, Parent Category, Subcategory, etc.)
 ### Potential Tables and Graphs
+Some potential tables and graphs that could have been used are:
+- showing the relationship between number of backers and campaign outcomes
+- showing the relationship between the year the campaign was launched and campaign outcome
+- showing the relationship between the month the campaign was launched at the outcome specifically for plays